Wingkelinks/hide_and_chic_MSP4/README.md

 <span id="context"></span>

-An catchy introduction to the commerce project will go here...

-<span id="ux-overview"></span>
-<span id="ux"></span>

-> # **PROJECT OVERVIEW/STRATEGY**

-Hide & Chic - Serving Your Leather Obsession

-Hide & Chic is an online store solely dedicated to fine leather products.
-Not only does it focus on a niche market, it is also dedicated to providing customers with unique and hard-to-find, quality leather treasures.
-It offers a carefully curated selection of the finest leather goods - all in one place.

-## USER EXPERIENCE (UX)

-Hide & Chic is my fourth milestone project as a Code Institute student working towards a Diploma in Full Stack Software Development.
+Hide & Chic is my fourth and final milestone project as a Code Institute student working towards a Diploma in Full Stack Software Development.
 It forms part of the Full Stack Frameworks module.
+The final project is not intended for commercial use - education pursposes only.

 The project purpose is outlined as follows:

 "... build a full-stack site based around business logic used to control a centrally-owned dataset."
 "... set up an authentication mechanism and provide paid access to the site's data and/or other activities based on the dataset, such as the purchase of a product/service."

+<span id="ux-overview"></span>
+<span id="ux"></span>

+> # **PROJECT OVERVIEW**

+Hide & Chic is an Australian based business that focusses on a niche retail market, as well as a commitment to being accessible to a broad audience within its unique industry.

+## USER EXPERIENCE (UX)

+Hide & Chic is an online retail store solely dedicated to the sale of fine leather products.
+Dedicated to providing customers with unique and hard-to-find, quality leather treasures, it offers a carefully curated selection of the finest leather goods - all in one place.

+It offers shoppers a gender-inclusive retail experience - product categories are not gender-specific and include a range of both gender-fluid and gender-neutral collections.
+Products are simply categorised according to function.
+In the case where size may be applicable to a product - a universal, standard sizing range is available for selection.

 <div align="right"><a style="text-align:right" href="#top">Back to index	:point_up_2:</a></div>

-> # **STRUCTURE**

 <span id="ux"></span>